minagawah/solidjs-emotion-tailwind/README.md

 # solidjs-emotion-tailwind

-Example project for Solid.js with Emotion + Tailwind.
+Example project using Solid.js with Emotion + Tailwind.

 [1.
 About](#about)
 [2.
 Dev/Build](#dev-build)